John Kasich: Education

+During Kasich's tenure as governor, he pushed to expand charter schools, increase the number of school vouchers that use public money to pay for tuition at private schools, implement a "merit pay" scheme for teachers, and evaluate teachers by student standardized test scores in math and reading.
+He canceled the school-funding formula put into place by his Democratic predecessor, Governor Ted Strickland.

+Kasich supports the Common Core State Standards and has criticized Republicans who turned against it.
+Funding for traditional public schools declined by about $500 million during his governorship, while funding for charter schools has increased at least 27 percent.
+Analysts disagree "on whether Kasich's education budgets give increases beyond inflation."
+In the 2015 state budget, Kasich used his line-item veto power "to cut more than $84 million of funding from public schools."

+According to a September 2014 story in the Columbus Dispatch, Kasich favored allowing public school districts "to teach alternatives to evolution—such as intelligent design—if local school officials want to, under the philosophy of 'local control.'"

+In 2011, Kasich had the idea of establishing a Holocaust memorial on the grounds of the Ohio Statehouse.
+Kasich successfully secured approval of the proposal from the Capital Square Review and Advisory Board.
+The $2 million Ohio Holocaust and Liberators Memorial, designed by Daniel Libeskind, is located across from the Ohio Theatre; the memorial was dedicated in 2014.

 Civil liberties and electronic surveillance

 In speaking in the 2016 campaign on domestic surveillance, Kasich has "straddled the line," praising Rand Paul for saying that "we need to get warrants," but also saying "if there's information they need, the government needs to get it."
 Kasich has said there needs to be "a balance between good intelligence and the need to protect Americans from what can become an aggressive government somewhere down the road."

 On one occasion, Kasich spoke out against proposals to mandate that technology companies provide a "backdoor" for the government to access encrypted devices, saying that this could end up aiding hackers.
 On a subsequent occasion, Kasich said that encryption was dangerous because it could stymie government antiterrorism investigations.

-Kasich has condemned whistleblower Edward Snowden as a traitor.